-Neck pain can generally be categorized in two categories: either acute or chronic.
+Neck pain can generally be characterized in two categories: either acute or chronic.
 Acute neck pain is defined as any neck pain that has lasted less than three months.
-Chronic is pain that has lasted longer than three months.
-Chronic pain doesn’t mean permanent pain and acute pain doesn’t mean it can’t last for a while longer, but when you have a sudden onset of pain, this is generally called an acute neck pain and most often, it’s caused by a muscle or tendon strain within the neck, which can cause quite disabling pain.
+And chronic is pain that has lasted longer than three months.
+Now chronic pain doesn’t mean permanent pain and acute pain doesn’t mean it can’t last for a while longer, but when you have a sudden onset of pain, this generally is called an acute neck pain and most often, it’s caused by a muscle or tendon strain within the neck, which can cause quite disabling pain.

 When you have an acute neck pain, oftentimes these neck pains can be treated quite conservatively.
-For example, you can use ice, cold measures, applying ice compresses, ice packs to the neck – to the tender muscles.
-You can use heat, which would probably allow for better range of motion, melting away the muscle tender points.
+For example, you can use ice, or cold measures, applying ice compresses, ice packs to the neck – to the tender muscles.
+You can use heat, which would probably allow for better range of motion, and a melting away of the muscle tender points.
 Non-steroidal anti-inflammatory medications, such as Motrin or ibuprofen oftentimes can also be helpful to decrease any inflammatory component and to decrease the pain within that area of the neck.
-Tylenol doesn’t have an anti-inflammatory component, but it does inhibit some of the pain – block some of the pain you would receive.
+Tylenol doesn’t have an anti-inflammatory component, but does inhibit some of the pain – block some of the pain that you perceive.
 Massage is also helpful.
-Oftentimes with stiff necks, we have muscle knots – which are muscle spasms – and the massage can help to break up those spasms.
+Oftentimes with stiff necks, we have muscle - what are referred to as muscle knots – which are muscle spasms – and the massage can help to break up those spasms.